sortiz4/rchmod/README.md

 # Chmodrt
-A simple program that recursively changes the mode of all directories or files to the given mode under the given directory.
-The following child process will be executed and waited on, and it's exit code returned `sh -c "find PATH -type TYPE -exec chmod MODE {} \;"`.
+Chmodrt is a simple utility that recursively changes the mode of directories or files and is only compatible with Unix systems.
+Numeric modes must be an octal between one and four digits.
+Symbolic modes are not supported.

 #### Usage

 ```
+Recursively change the mode of files or directories.

+Usage:
-Usage: chmodrt TYPE MODE PATH
+    chmodrt [OPTIONS] TYPE MODE PATHS

-Types:
+Options:
-  -d  Change the mode of directories
+    -d, --dir           Change the mode of directories
+    -D, --dry-run       Do not change any files (verbose)
-  -f  Change the mode of files
+    -f, --file          Change the mode of files
+    -h, --help          Output this message
+    -i, --interactive   Prompt before changing each file
+    -s, --suppress      Suppress all interaction
+    -v, --verbose       Explain what's being done
+    -V, --version       Output version information
 ```

+### Script
+The previous version is available as a shell script, `chmodrt.sh`, and is compatible with Windows through Cygwin and other similar distributions.